allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Gambia-village-initiation-ritual.md

 * There is a stereotype that older European women come here to mingle with young Gambian men
 * Mandinka and Wolof are the main ethnic groups here
 * Previously colonized by the British; in the 1980s, it formed the Senegambia Confederation with Senegal
-* Right below the Sahara, The Gambia is lush, green, and full of rain; for a country where the GDP per capita is less than $800, there are cell signals everywhere in the country
+* Just south of the Sahara, The Gambia is lush and rain-soaked; despite GDP per capita under $800, there's cell service almost everywhere

 Arriving at Senegambia in the evening, I took a taxi ride from Banjul Airport to the lively strip full of people having a good time.
 After checking into the hotel, I wandered the streets for some dinner.